dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 ----------------------------

-You can test that your solver access is configured correctly with the same :doc:`dwave-cloud-client </docs_cloud/sdk_index>` interactive CLI installed as part of the SDK or D-Wave Cloud Client tool installation.
+You can test that your solver access is configured correctly with the same interactive CLI installed as part of the SDK installation.

 1. In your virtual environment, run the :code:`dwave ping` command (the output shown below is illustrative only).